VforVitorio/f1-vlm-analysis/README.md

 - **Phi-3-Vision** (`microsoft/Phi-3-vision-128k-instruct`): Shard loading timeout after ~16 minutes.
 Despite 4-bit quantization reducing the 3.8B model to ~2.5GB, the loading process failed to complete.
 Model hung during shard loading similar to InstructBLIP.

+- **ViT2DistilGPT2** (`sachin/vit2distilgpt2`): Ultra-lightweight VisionEncoderDecoder model that loaded successfully but generated empty or single-character captions.
+The model appears to not be properly fine-tuned for captioning tasks despite its VisionEncoderDecoder architecture.
+Removed from final model set.

-**Selected Alternatives**: After extensive testing, ViT2DistilGPT2 and Swin-Tiny-DistilGPT2 were selected as the prompt-capable models.
-Both are ultra-lightweight (<0.2B parameters), load instantly, run in <1GB VRAM, and support prompt tuning through decoder prefix injection.
-Combined with BLIP-base and GIT-base, this provides a balanced comparison with two direct captioning models and two prompt-capable models, all working reliably on 4GB VRAM.
+**Selected Alternatives**: After extensive testing, Swin-Tiny-DistilGPT2 was selected as the prompt-capable model.
+It's ultra-lightweight (<0.2B parameters), loads instantly, runs in <1GB VRAM, and supports prompt tuning through decoder prefix injection.
+Combined with BLIP-base and GIT-base, this provides a balanced comparison with two direct captioning models and one prompt-capable model, all working reliably on 4GB VRAM.